 Hours: The Acropolis Museum is open daily.
 Hours vary by season.
 From April 1 to October 31, the museum opens at 8 am and closes between 4 pm and 8 pm, depending on the day of the week.

-Website: For updated hours, pricing, and holidays, visit the official website.
+Website: For updated hours, pricing, and holidays, and to purchase your tickets in advance, visit the official website.

 3. Ancient Agora & Temple of Hephaestus

 The Ancient Agora is an archaeological site located near the Acropolis.
 For 5,000 years, this area was used as a marketplace, gathering place, and residential area.
 The ground of this large site is littered with the ruins of buildings and walkways.
 However, there are two important places to visit (the Temple of Hephaestus and the Stoa of Attalos).

 The Temple of Hephaestus is one of the best-preserved Greek temples.
 It was constructed in the 5th century BC to honor the god Hephaestus, the patron god of fire, metal working, and craftsmanship.

 The view of the Ancient Agora and Acropolis from the Temple of Hephaestus.